getcarina/getcarina.com/_getting-started/008-glossary.md

 ##### segment

 A portion of the resources available in a cluster.
 Containers are housed in segments on the cluster.
 A Carina segment is an LXC container provisioned by libvirt.
+Segments are composed of a Swarm agent, a Docker Engine, and containers.

 ##### service discovery